godogx/grpcsteps/README.md

         ]
         """

-        Then I should have a GRPC response with payload:
+        Then I should have a gRPC response with payload:
         """
         {
             "num_items": 2